Factbox: Kobe Steel's affected customers - from computer chips to space ships

 Other products using affected metals include:

-Kobe Steel is intergrated into global supply chains, supplying metals to companies including Bosch Ltd, Hyundai Motor Co, Kia Motors Corp (000270.KS), Ford Motor Co and Rolls-Royce Holdings PLC.
+Kobe Steel is integrated into global supply chains, supplying metals to companies including Bosch Ltd (BOSH.NS), Hyundai Motor Co (005380.KS), Kia Motors Corp (000270.KS), Ford Motor Co (F.N) and Rolls-Royce Holdings PLC (RR.L).

 Kobe Steel is Asia’s No.1 manufacturer of semiconductor leadframes, the base material for chips, and one the world’s top makers of the large forged casks used to store spent nuclear fuel.